-Manufacturing’s 6 biggest challenges & how digitalisation can be a solution
+Manufacturing’s 6 biggest challenges & how digitalization can be a solution

 There are many challenges facing manufacturing companies today.
-Here are 6 of the biggest, and how digitisation can be used as a solution.
+Here are 6 of the biggest, and how digitalization can be used as a solution.

 1. High costs